 That said, some prescription drugs have side effects so severe, that the risk of taking them can far outweigh the benefit they might otherwise provide.
 In these cases, pharmaceutical companies are required by law to provide clear, understandable labels that highlight the potential side effects in language that patients can understand.
 Some of these side effects are so severe, that the U.S. Food and Drug Administration (FDA) requires them to carry black box warnings to ensure that consumers understand the risks.

 If you or a loved one suffers from a severe drug side effect, such as an allergic reaction or other life-threatening reaction, the first thing you should do is seek medical help right away.
 If you cannot reach your primary care physician, call 911 or seek other emergency care.

 For other side effects and drug interactions, it is still important to contact your doctor before discontinuing your use of the drug.
 You should never stop taking a prescription without first consulting your doctor, because many medications can cause serious side effects when stopped abruptly.
 Your doctor may need to develop a withdrawal plan that will help you discontinue use of the drug with minimal effects.

-Finally, if your our your loved one’s medication caused any severe side effects, you may want to consider your legal options.
-You could be eligible for compensation to pay for additional treatments, pain and suffering, and other expenses related to your problems.
+Finally, if you or your loved one’s medication caused any severe side effects, you may want to consider your legal options.
+You could be eligible for various types of compensation to pay for additional treatments, pain and suffering, and other expenses related to your problems.
 See our Legal section to learn more about what drugs have been most problematic.

 Read about the latest developments and legal news related to drug lawsuits.